FeDaL: Federated Dataset Learning for General Time Series Foundation Models: Implementation Details

-where $\mathcal{F}^{-1}$ denotes the inverse Fourier transform, and $\epsilon$ controls the perturbation strength.
-This ensures that while the fine-grained raw sequence details are obfuscated, the high-level temporal semantics embedded in the phase remain intact.
-To ensure that $\mathcal{C}'$ remains semantically faithful to the original data, we align its latent representation with that of the sampled mini-batch $\tilde{\mathcal{X}}$:
+where $\epsilon>0$ controls the perturbation strength and $\mathcal{F}^{-1}$ is the inverse DFT.
+To keep $\mathcal{C}’$ semantically faithful to the client data while remaining privacy-preserving, we align its latent representations to those of the sampled mini-batch $\tilde{\mathcal{X}}$ (both of size $K$) via